 Numatic Henry Hoover HVR200

-The Henry is the model that started it all - although it's had a number of upgrades over the years.
-With its charming exterior and simple design, you could be forgiven for thinking it can't compete with more expensive models.
+Henry is the model that started it all – although he’s had a number of upgrades over the years.
+With a charming exterior and simple design, you could be forgiven for thinking it can’t compete with more expensive models.
 As we found in our Henry Hoover review, however, this is far from the case.

-If you're looking for a straightforward cylinder vacuum that won't let you down, the Henry is a great choice.
-While it can be unwieldy to use on stairs and doesn't have many advanced features, it has excellent filtration, strong suction power and provides great value.
+If you’re looking for a straightforward cylinder vacuum that won’t let you down, the Henry is a great choice for carpets and hard floors.
+While it can be unwieldy to use on stairs and doesn’t have many advanced features, it has excellent filtration, strong suction power and provides great value.

 Numatic Henry Compact HVR160

 One of the newest Henry Hoover vacuums is the HVR160.
 It has the same features as the regular Henry, just with a smaller 6 litre capacity and more compact design.
-Unfortunately, this model is currently not available in the UK, but we'll update this post if this changes.
+This model wasn’t available for a long time in the UK, but is now finally stocked by several retailers.

 Aside from a smaller drum capacity, the HVR160 is also lighter than the 200.
-It still has a 10 metre cable, TriTex filtration and energy efficient motor, but is easier to move around.
+It still has a 10 metre cable, on-board tool storage and energy efficient motor, but is easier to move around.